onflow/fcl-js/packages/fcl-wc/README.md

 ## Usage

-The package exports `initFclWc` and utils.
+The package exports `init` and utils.
 Currently, a WalletConnect `projectId` is required and can be obtained @ https://cloud.walletconnect.com.
 Metadata is optional.

 Initializtion returns `FclWcServicePlugin` and a Walletconnect `client`.
 The `client` can be used to subscribe to events, disconnect from a wallet, and query session and pairing status.